Boku no Pico: Plot

 As the story begins, Tamotsu, a young man who usually skips work, later heads to the seaside park.
 While browsing the ocean with a pair of coin-operated binoculars, which are often found in tourist spots, he spots a naked girl swimming.
 He gasps and stares at her, but the binoculars time out.
-He hurriedly puts a coin in it, but the girl disappeared from the ocean.
+He hurriedly puts a coin in it, but the girl had already disappeared from the ocean.

 Tamotsu heads to a familiar coffee shop, Bebe.
 To his surprise, the girl he saw at the seaside park appears at the back of the shop.
-The owner tells Tamotsu that she is his granddaughter, Pico Onedari, who came from the countryside for a summer vacation and is helping out at the coffee shop throughout the time.
+The owner tells Tamotsu that she is his granddaughter, Pico, who came from the countryside for a summer vacation and is helping out at the coffee shop throughout the time.
 Although she is a shy girl, she asks if he would like to play with her.
 Thus, Tamotsu goes to the park with Pico.
-He is drawn to her cuteness, but it is only then that he realizes that Pico is just a boy.
+He is drawn to her cuteness, but he soon realizes that Pico is actually a boy.
 However, Tamotsu does not seem to mind, triggering a dangerous sexual relationship between the two of them.